2000 French Grand Prix: Race

 David Coulthard (pictured in 2007) took his third win of the 2000 season.

 The 72-lap event had a distance of 306.072 km, and began before 112,112 spectators at 14:00 local time.
 The weather for the race was dry and sunny; the air temperature ranged from 27 to 28 C and the track temperature was between 38 and 39 C; conditions were expected to remain consistent throughout the race with 40% chance of rain.
 Every driver began on the Extra Soft dry compound tyres.
 Driver tyre usage and car setup modifications affected compound wear.
 Autosport wrote that "the key to the French GP was always going to be the start" due to the short pit lane straight leading into a fast left-hand corner rather than having a heavy braking zone.
 It observed: "For the drivers in the even numbered grid positions, on the inside line, it's always a bit difficult.
 The cars on the outside have a better run at the first turn, and can gain ground by sweeping across in front of those caught on the inside."
 Coulthard removed the rear aerofoil tailplane to reduce the effect of an understeer and increase his top speed.

 While Coulthard made the best start of the leading runners, Michael Schumacher moved left and into his path to retain the lead.
 Coulthard then moved to his right but was blocked and slowed to avoid a collision, allowing Barrichello past for second.
 Salo had the strongest start in the field, going from twelfth to ninth by the end of the first lap, while Irvine fell four positions and Ralf Schumacher dropped from fifth to seventh.
 At the first lap's completion, the top six drivers were Michael Schumacher, Barrichello, Coulthard, Häkkinen, Villeneuve, and Frentzen.
-Michael Schumacher began to pull away from the field, setting successive fastest laps.
+Michael Schumacher began to pull away from the field during the first laps, setting successive fastest laps.
 Barrichello began delaying the McLaren drivers to help his teammate extend his lead.
 On lap two, Trulli overtook Ralf Schumacher for seventh and Alesi passed Heidfeld for 14th.
 On the following lap, Ralf Schumacher retook seventh from Trulli.
 Heidfeld lost a further position to Fisichella on lap four.
 Ralf Schumacher began challenging Frentzen for sixth on the fifth lap.